AbbVie scraps Galapagos deal to focus on own arthritis drug

-(Reuters) - AbbVie Inc said one of its experimental drugs improved symptoms of rheumatoid arthritis in mid-stage studies and scrapped plans to buy rights to a similar treatment from Belgium’s Galapagos NV.
+(Reuters) - AbbVie Inc (ABBV.N) said one of its experimental drugs improved symptoms of rheumatoid arthritis in mid-stage studies and scrapped plans to buy rights to a similar treatment from Belgium’s Galapagos NV (GLPG.AS).

 Galapagos shares fell as much as 39 percent to 33.42 euros in Amsterdam on Friday, and were down 18 percent on Nasdaq at mid-afternoon.
 AbbVie shares fell about 2 percent to $55.37.